How community testing helps fight coronavirus

 What to do with your test result

-- Record your result online or by phone.
+- Report your result online or by phone.
 Instructions on how to do this are included in the test kit

-- If the result is positive: you and your household must self-isolate and you must book a confirmatory PCR test
+- If the result is positive: you must self-isolate and you must book a confirmatory PCR test

-- If you need help to self-isolate, information can be found online
+- If you need help to self-isolate, information and support can be found online or by calling 023 9283 4092

 - If the test is negative: continue with twice-weekly asymptomatic testing and follow Covid-19 guidance